 Now every manufacturer is using very sophisticated technology and materials in even their least expensive cars and with so many of these cars on the road they are not yet able to control the repair process.

-MB had to train maybe several hundred or at most a few thousand technicians and facility managers to work in their rigorous system.
+Mercedes Benz had to train maybe several hundred or at most a few thousand technicians and facility managers to work in their rigorous system.
 The industry was large enough that this relatively small number of motivated people could be found despite the stubborn industry culture of resistance to learning and training.
-It is easy to imagine that even if only three or four of the mainline manufacturers wanted to get to this level, they would have a difficult impossible task to find and train the people needed.
+It is easy to imagine that even if only three or four of the mass market manufacturers wanted to get to this level, they would face a difficult, if not impossible, task to find and train the people needed.

-These manufacturers are saying the right things about the standards required for correct repairs, but the reality is that the industry is not ready and only a small percentage of these cars are being correctly repaired.
+These manufacturers are saying the right things about standards and verified repairs, but the reality is that the industry is not ready and only a small percentage of these cars are being correctly repaired.